MatthewMcConnell/Trust-GPX/README.md

 - run python -m SimpleHTTPServer
 - ngrok http 8000

-Then share the [FORWARDING URL]/trust_gpx/main.html with whoever would like to use it
+Then share the *forwarding url*/trust_gpx/main.html with whoever would like to use it